freestyleabg/freestyleabg/README.md

 # Hello, I'm André! 👋

 ## About Me
-I'm an aspiring Data Engineer passionate about harnessing the power of data to drive decision-making and innovation.
+I am a Data Engineer passionate about harnessing the power of data to drive decision-making and innovation.
 When I'm not delving into data, you might find me exploring the great outdoors or experimenting with my Rasberry Pi collection.

 ## Skills
 - 📊 Data Engineering: Proficient in SQL, Python, and data warehousing concepts.